mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Constraint Functions](@id DCConstraintFunctionsManual)
-JuliGrid keeps track of all the references to internally formed constraints in the `constraint` field of the `DCOptimalPowerFlow` composite type.
+JuliGrid keeps track of all the references to internally formed constraints in the `constraint` field of the `DCOptimalPowerFlow` type.
 These constraints are divided into six fields:
 ```@repl DCOptimalPowerFlow
 fieldnames(typeof(analysis.method.constraint))
 ```